oopsmonk/documentation/compass/1.0/tutorials/connect-to-light.md

 3. Go to **RECEIVE** > **ATTACH TO TANGLE** to see your full balance

 :::success:Congratulations! :tada:
-The light wallet is now connected to the node in your private Tangle.
+The light wallet is now connected to the IOTA node in your private Tangle.
 :::